 Sometimes people feel they can't deal with reality when reality doesn't conform to their strict vision of it.
 The psychological anguish that Javere experienced when Jean Valjean showed him that his vision of the world was false caused Javere to kill himself.
 Javere preferred his false vision of the world to the actual world.
 I have encountered people who share this preference.
 I once asked a Ron Paul supporter what he would choose if he had to choose between living a world that will always have some government coercion or dying.
 Without hesitation he replied that he would prefer death.

-I thought that Anne Hathaway was absolutely brilliant.
+I was so moved by Anne Hathaway's performance.
 It was as if every muscles of her face and every breath was choreographed perfectly in the song (Dreamed a Dream).
 I was just in awe at her pure talent and raw performance.
 She should win Best Supporting Actress.

 Revolutionaries look for injustices